klin6/klin6.github.io/projects/RobotGame.md

 <img class="ui image" src="../images/start.png">

-After the game starts and the user chooses a fighter they can name the fighter, then the status of both fighter and robot is shown.
-To fight the battle the user can choose from attack, heal, or lower robot's defenses each action.
+After the game starts and the user chooses a fighter and names it, then the status of both fighter and robot is shown.
+To fight the battle the user can choose from attack, heal, or lower robot's defenses.
 While the robot is on a randomizer between attacking, healing, or doing nothing at each action.
 Best way to win the game is to focus on lowering the robots defenses first, then attacking.

 <img class="ui image" src="../images/battle.png">